 Yes, making your trade show booth a success can get you a lot of new customers.
 And that’s what makes them worth the investment.

-But you don’t have to feel intimated by those huge company giants.
-The key is to create an awesome trade show booth design that will make YOUR brand stand out in the crowd.
+But you don’t have to feel intimated by those huge company exhibitors (in fact, they are likely to increase passerby traffic to your site).
+The key is to create an awesome trade show booth design that will make YOUR brand stand out in the crowd and invite engagement.

 How can you make it a success?
-Read on for the best trade show booth design tips that will give those company giants a run for their money.
+Read on for some of the the best trade show booth tips we’ve seen–and give those company giants a run for their money.

 1. Stay On-Brand